mstover/CodeLearner/README.md

 ## Introduction

 CodeLearner is a Typescript framework for learning how to program.
-The intention isn't to learn *Typescript* specifically, but rather to learn how to learn to program in general.  **CodeLearner** assume zero knowledge of programming, though a knowledge of some computer basics will greatly help, such as:
+The intention isn't to learn *Typescript* specifically, but rather to learn how to learn to program in general.  **CodeLearner** assumes zero knowledge of programming, though a knowledge of some computer basics will greatly help, such as:

 - Knowing how to use a browser (you wouldn't be here at this page if you didn't use a **browser**, most likely)
-- Knowing how to install programs (ie, such as Git and npm)
+- Knowing how to install programs (ie, such as Git and java)
 - Knowing in general how to edit text files
-- Understanding the most basic concepts of what a *terminal*, or *command line* is
+- Understanding the most basic concepts of what a *terminal*, or *command line* is and how to use one ./..

 ## Prior to Lesson One